Avon Products: Mergers and acquisitions

 Avon purchased Silpada, a direct seller of silver jewelry, in 2010 for $650 million.
-In May 2012, perfume company Coty, Inc. offered $24.75 a share for Avon, which was nearly 20 percent above Avon's stock price at the time.
+In May 2012, perfume company Coty offered $24.75 a share for Avon, which was nearly 20 percent above Avon's stock price at the time.
 While Fox Business Network reported that Avon delayed the process and Coty withdrew its offer, earlier reports said that Avon rejected the bid, stating "At the time, the board concluded, and it still believes, that Coty's indication of interest is opportunistic and not in the best interest of Avon's shareholders."

 In March 2016, Cerberus Capital Management paid $435 million in cash for preferred stock in Avon Products.
 This move was the conclusion of a deal initiated in December 2015, when Avon sold 80.1 percent of its North American Business to Cerberus for $170 million.
 The total value of the deal was $605 million.
 The investment resulted in Cerberus having an almost 17 percent stake in Avon Products.

-In January 2020, Natura &Co closed the acquisition of Avon Products, Inc. The Natura &Co group also includes Natura, Aesop, and The Body Shop, and with the acquisition of Avon has created the world's fourth-largest pure-play beauty company.
+In January 2020, Natura & Co closed the acquisition of Avon Products, Inc. The Natura & Co group also includes Natura, Aesop, and The Body Shop, and with the acquisition of Avon has created the world's fourth-largest pure-play beauty company.